 A credit card reader is one of the most popular pieces of technology in vending – 31% of machines accept cashless payments.
 Many operators use them to increase overall sales and customer satisfaction.
-However, there are If you are looking to get into credit card readers, you should know how much you’ll be investing in the technology.
+However, there are some fees associated with the technology that you should know about.
 Specifically, a credit card reader comes with three associated costs:

 - Initial upfront cost – The amount you pay to own the credit card reader.
 This is a one time payment charged when you acquire the reader.
 Some providers offer leasing or financing options with bulk orders, which would spread turn the upfront cost into a monthly charge.